BluffinMuffin/Protocol/README.md

    A project that states it implements a version of the protocol is saying that it supports what's in the documentation of this version.

- * **DLLs for .Net Implementation**
+ * **Libraries for Implementation**

-   As an option, if your project is in .Net, the protocol has C# libraries released with each versions of the protocol.
-Using these DLLs is not a requirement to implement the protocol, but it can save you some time ;)
+   As an option, the protocol has libraries released with each versions of the protocol.
+Using these libraries is not a requirement to implement the protocol, but it can save you some time ;)

+   Libraries currently available in:
+    * .Net (For implementations in C#, VB.Net, etc.)
+    * Python

 ####Known Implementations
  * **[BluffinMuffin.Beta 0.6.0](http://ericmas001.github.io/BluffinMuffin.Beta)** *(Protocol v1.0.0)*